Liqwid-Labs/liqwid-libs/README.md

 branch of [Plutarch](https://github.com/Plutonomicon/plutarch-plutus), so you will have to use it also.
 See the [`flake.nix`](./flake.nix) file for more details.

+# Standards

+LPE code base follows a strict standards to increase consistency, to minimize legacy impacts, to use proper automated means, and more.
+The standard document can be discovered in [here](https://liqwid.notion.site/Coding-Standards-cd3c430e6e444fa292ecc3c57b7d95eb).

 # What can I do with this?

 `plutarch-quickcheck` is licensed under the Apache 2.0 license (SPDX code